-Keeping Fit in Your Silver Years – Proprioception
+Keeping Fit In Your Silver Years – Proprioception Explained

 The idea of proprioception refers to sense of grasping the relative position of neighbouring parts of the body and being aware of the amount of strength of effort being employed in movement.
 Proprioception helps with improving balance and coordination.